One Hundred Centuries

 You can walk the Old CT Path on the Trust’s Fliegel Farm Preserve as well.
 I hope Joshua’s Trust, the Wyndham Land Trust, the Tolland Conservation Commission, TLGV and others keep in reserve the idea that when opportunities happen, conserve more of the Old Connecticut Path.

-One thought on “One Hundred Centuries
+1 thoughts on “One Hundred Centuries

 Comments are closed.